bmcleod12/mcleod-react-portfolio/README.md

 ## Requirements

-* Updated portfolio featuring 6 total projects  X

-* Use React  X

-* A `Header` component that appears on multiple pages

 * A single `Project` component that will be used multiple times on a single page

 * Navigation with React Router, dynamic rendering, or another third part router

-* A `Footer` component that appears on multiple pages

-* Update GitHub profile with pinned repositories featuring those same projects  X

 * Deploy this site to GitHub Pages using the [Create React App docs for deployment.](https://create-react-app.dev/docs/deployment/#github-pages)